guenterrote/NumPSLA/README.md

    ```
    sort -t . -n -k1,1 -k2,2 -k3,3 -k4,4 -k5,5 -k6,6 -k7,7 -k8,8 -k9,9 -k10,10 non-r9.txt -o exclude9-raw.txt
    ```
-8. Repeat the above steps, for 10 and 11 points.
+8. Repeat the above steps for 10 and 11 points.
 Beware, the file A11 has 85.3 GBytes.
 For sorting, the computer needs to have enough disk space for temporary files.
 9. Finally, merge the these files into the final exclude-files:
    ```